Mojitoapplemint/ObsidianNote/Introductory Logic/Arguments Fundamental.md

 **Ex)**
 Therefore(conclusion), Which means that, Because(premises)

+# Type of Argument
-# Implicit Argument
+## Implicit Argument
+Arguments that doesn't contain any inference indicator

+**Enthymemes)**
-## Missing Premises and Conclusions
+Arguments with missing Premises or Conclusions

-Enthymemes
+## Simple Argument
+Arguments that has only one premise and conclusion

 # Diagramming Argument
 Connect premises and conclusions with down arrow Premises at the top, conclusion at the bottom